V4nd0r/Excuses/README.md

 # Excuses
 This is an excuse generator.
 An upgraded version of the  course project "Random sentence generator" .
-Apart from changing the nature of the sentences and adding ,ore varieties for more fun, I also gave it a view.
+Apart from changing the nature of the sentences and adding more varieties for more fun, I also gave it a view.